Public broadcasting: Israel

 In addition, the ministry of education owns the Israeli Educational Television, known as Hinuchit, the first Israeli television channel.
 It was created by the Rothschild fund to aid the ministry's work in teaching children from kindergarten to high school and to promote the television's use in Israel at a time the government considered the device a "cultural decadence".
 It is funded and operated by the ministry, and since the 1980s it has widened its orientation to adults as well as children.
 In August 2018, the Educational Television was shut down and replaced by Kan Hinuchit.

-Qatar

-Qatar's public service broadcasting includes Qatar Media Corporation (which succeeded Qatar General Broadcasting and Television Corporation in 2009 and also inherited its assets) which predominantly focuses on local affairs, and Al Jazeera, an international public broadcasting private foundation which appeals to a pan-Arab audience in its Standard Arabic broadcasting and to miscellaneous scope of audiences in some other languages, including the pan-global English channel.

 Europe

 In most countries in Europe, public broadcasters are funded through a mix of advertising and public finance, either through a license fee or directly from the government.

-Albania

-Radio Televizioni Shqiptar (RTSH) is the public broadcaster in Albania.